Ian Moves Across Florida After Leaving Path of Destruction Along Gulf Coast

-At 8 a.m.
-Thursday, the storm was about 40 miles east of Orlando carrying maximum sustained winds of 65 mph and moving northeast at 8 mph, according to the latest update from the National Hurricane Center.

-The National Hurricane Center said Ian became a tropical storm over land early Thursday and was expected to regain near-hurricane strength after emerging over Atlantic waters near the Kennedy Space Center later in the day.
-Ian is forecast to move out of Florida on Thursday and travel north before hitting South Carolina on Friday for a second U.S. landfall.
+Thursday evening, a spokesperson for the Sarasota County Sheriff's Office said they had at least two Ian-related fatalities.

+Another seven deaths were reported in Charlotte County including six in the Punta Gorda area.

-One of the deaths in association with Ian by Thursday morning after a man died in Volusia County after he walked out of his house to drain his pool.
-DeSantis said the deaths were not confirmed to be related to Ian, but that assumption is they were related.
+One death happened after a man died in Deltona in Volusia County after he walked out of his house to drain his pool early Thursday.

+"The impacts of this storm are historic, and the damage that was done has been historic," DeSantis said.
+"We've never seen a flood event like this, we've never seen storm surge of this magnitude."

+President Joe Biden said Thursday that the storm could end up as the “deadliest hurricane in Florida’s history.”

 Fort Myers Mayor Kevin Anderson told NBC’s “Today” that he had not been told of any deaths in the city, but Ian by far is the worst storm he's witnessed since the 1970s.